-FDA Approves Imlunestrant to Stop Progression of ER+, HER2-, ESR1-mutated Advanced Breast Cancer That Resists Standard Therapy
+Imlunestrant With or Without Abemaciclib Effective in Treating ER+, HER2- Advanced Breast Cancer That Resists Standard Therapy

 MSK medical oncologist Komal Jhaveri.

-A new therapy was effective against ER-positive, HER2-negative breast cancers, the most common subtype.
+A new therapy is effective against ER-positive, HER2-negative breast cancers, the most common subtype, according to a clinical trial.
 “These results will change how many breast cancers are treated,” says medical oncologist Dr. Komal Jhaveri.

-Notably, the combined drugs were effective regardless of whether there was a mutation in the ESR1 gene or in the PI3K pathway.
+Notably, the combined drugs were effective regardless of progression on a prior CDK4/6 inhibitor, whether or not there was a mutation in the ESR1 gene or in the PI3K pathway.
 PI3K is part of a signaling pathway that regulates cell growth.
 When PI3K is mutated, it can lead to uncontrolled growth and fuel cancer.

 The benefit of the combination therapy was consistent across patient subgroups, including among patients who had received prior CDK4/6 therapy and regardless of PI3K pathway mutation status.